Raproid/raproid.github.io/pages/stake/liquid-staking/avax/avax-liquid-staking-stake.md

 There are several ways how to buy AVAX tokens:

-### A. Centralized exchanges like Coinbase or Binance supporting withdrawals to AVAX C-Chain
+1. Centralized exchanges like Coinbase or Binance supporting withdrawals to AVAX C-Chain

 * Buy AVAX on a centralized exchange
 * Withdraw **AVAX** to **AVAX C-Chain**

-### B. Centralized exchanges NOT supporting withdrawals to AVAX C-Chain
+2. Centralized exchanges NOT supporting withdrawals to AVAX C-Chain

 * If the exchange you are using does not support AVAX C-Chain, you must withdraw to **AVAX X-Chain** address using [AVAX Wallet](https://wallet.avax.network).